Bio

 Bruce met a folksinger while out for dinner one night in early '68 and talked the artist into letting Bruce sit in with him.
 Bruce lived nearby, so ran home to get his guitar.
 This was a milestone for Bruce, as he suddenly realized he could play with, "the big boys".
 He jammed that night and several other nights and started finding he loved performing and playing his guitar in front of an audience.
 The gracious folksinger was Jon Cook.

-Bruce decided to head to the southside of Chicago in search of some real blues in '69.
-He had been playing alot with the Ferrick brothers, Mark Hannon, and had a band for a short time with Felix Blackmon and Ahmed Drake, and now wanted to emmerse himself in blues and soul music.
+Bruce decided to head to the Southside of Chicago in search of some real blues in '69.
+He had been playing a lot with the Ferrick brothers, Mark Hannon, and had a band for a short time with Felix Blackmon and Ahmed Drake, and now wanted to immerse himself in blues and soul music.
 Bruce hung around near the stage with his guitar and eventually, the band would ask him to sit in.
-Over time he gained the respect of the musicians from the southside and the westside.
+There were times he would stay by the stage all night waiting for a nod from whoever was running the show, and sometimes that nod would never come.
+His determination may have won over some of these blues cats.
+Over time he gained the respect of the musicians from the Southside and the Westside.
 Hooking up with Lefty Dizz was a huge positive, because he knew everybody.
 He was just coming off several years as a sideman for Junior Wells, and was looking to form a new band.
 On Bruce's first gig for him, Lefty told him he had a surprise coming later.
-The club was way down on the far southside, Bruce was the only white boy in there, there were two completely buck naked ladies on either side of the little stage, dancing on tables.
+The club was way down on the far Southside, Bruce was the only white boy in there, there were two completely buck naked ladies on either side of the little stage, dancing on tables.
 One was only inches from Bruce, making it very difficult concentrate on his guitar playing...Between sets, in walks Jimmy Rodgers, Lefty's special guest.
 What a treat, as he got to play one of his favorite songs, "Walkin' By Myself" with the man that wrote it.
 Bruce still does that song in his band today.
 He played with Junior Wells off and on through this period, and then ended up in Jimmy "Fast Fingers" Dawkins band for awhile.
-They played regularly at Ma Bea's at Sacremento and Madison.
+They played regularly at Ma Bea's at Sacramento and Madison.
 Willie Kent was on bass, Andrew "Big Voice" Odem on vocals and a cat named "Little Bo" on tenor sax.

 Bruce played with The Mark Hannon Blues Band during the early to mid 70's, then in 1974 met his future wife Mary.
 Bruce and Mary had two boys, Robert and Daniel.
 Bruce focused on his career in the graphic arts, and stopped playing out live, except occasional jaunts downtown to sit in with Hannon, or with Betsy & the Boneshakers.
 During this period, Bruce got into writing music, and started accumulating recording gear, learning bass, drums and piano more, and started multi-tracking.
 First by bouncing 2 stereo cassette recorders back and forth to get 4 tracks, and eventually getting an Otari 8 track and a good board.
 Today Bruce records on a Roland VS-2480DVD 24 track digital recorder.

 The turning point has to be the song, "Miracles", written in 2000.
-The song was written to inspire some close friends of Bruce's (including Mark Hannon, who loved the song), and became a real favorite (see 'Sample Songs' page to hear "Miracles").
+The song was written to inspire some close friends of Bruce's (including Mark Hannon, who loved the song), and became a real favorite.
 This song convinced him that his music could have an effect on people.
 Prior to this, Bruce was really just writing for himself.

 He then got the bug to play out live again and have his own band.
 The goal was to get some good players and play some blues and soul music, and then start doing his original compositions.
 He found the right guys and The Bruce Williams Blues Orchestra was born.